Calinski-Harabasz criterion clustering evaluation object

 Criterion values corresponding to each proposed number of clusters

-Distance measure used for clustering data, stored as a valid distance measure name.
+Distance metric used for clustering data, stored as a valid distance metric name.

 List of the number of proposed clusters for which to compute criterion values, stored as a vector of positive integer values.

 Logical flag for excluded data, stored as a column vector of